Aaron-Bird/BoostNote-Legacy/PULL_REQUEST_TEMPLATE.md

 Please make sure you fill in these checkboxes, your PR will be reviewed faster if we know exactly what it does.

-Put an `x` in all the boxes that apply.
+Change :white_circle: to :radio_button: in all the options that apply -->
--->
 ## Type of changes

-- [ ] Bug fix (Change that fixed an issue)
+- :white_circle: Bug fix (Change that fixed an issue)
-- [ ] Breaking change (Change that can cause existing functionality to change)
+- :white_circle: Breaking change (Change that can cause existing functionality to change)
-- [ ] Improvement (Change that improves the code.
+- :white_circle: Improvement (Change that improves the code.
 Maybe performance or development improvement)
-- [ ] Feature (Change that adds new functionality)
+- :white_circle: Feature (Change that adds new functionality)
-- [ ] Documentation change (Change that modifies documentation.
+- :white_circle: Documentation change (Change that modifies documentation.
 Maybe typo fixes)

 ## Checklist:

-- [ ] My code follows the project code style
+- :white_circle: My code follows the project code style
-- [ ] I have written test for my code and it has been tested
+- :white_circle: I have written test for my code and it has been tested
-- [ ] All existing tests have been passed
+- :white_circle: All existing tests have been passed
-- [ ] I have attached a screenshot/video to visualize my change if possible
+- :white_circle: I have attached a screenshot/video to visualize my change if possible